History of Vancouver: European settlement and growth

-The first non-Indigenous settlement in the city limits of Vancouver was about 1862 at McCleery's Farm, in the vicinity of what is now the Southlands area.
+The first non-Indigenous settlement in the city limits of Vancouver was built around 1862 at McCleery's Farm, in the vicinity of what is now the Southlands area.

 Lumbering was the early industry along Burrard Inlet, now the site of Vancouver's seaport.
 The first sawmill began operating in 1863 at Moodyville, a planned settlement built by American lumber entrepreneur Sewell "Sue" Moody.
 In 1915, it expanded as a municipality and was renamed "North Vancouver"; the name Moodyville still applies to the Lower Lonsdale district, though more as a marketing term than in common usage (Moodyville proper was a few blocks to the east).
 The first export of lumber took place in 1865; this lumber was shipped to Australia.
-In 1867, the first sawmill on the south shore of Burrard Inlet, Stamp's Mill located in the Squamish village of K'emk'emeláy began producing lumber at what is now the foot of Dunlevy Avenue in Vancouver.
+In 1867, Stamp's Mill, the first sawmill on the south shore of Burrard Inlet located in the Squamish village of K'emk'emeláy, began producing lumber at what is now the foot of Dunlevy Avenue in Vancouver.
 A site for the mill was originally planned at Brockton Point in what is now Stanley Park, but the Brockton Point site proved infeasible due to nearby currents and shoals which made docking difficult.
 The largest trees in the world grew along the south shores of False Creek and English Bay and provided (amongst other things) masts for the world's windjammer fleets and the increasingly large vessels of the Royal Navy.
 Millworkers and lumberers were from a wide variety of backgrounds – mostly Scandinavians and Nootkas – who were also brought to the inlet to help with the local whaling industry.
 At first, Squamish typically did not work in the mills.